stolksdorf/vitreum/README.md

 └─ gulpfile.js
 ```

+### global functions
+If you install vitreum globally, `npm install -g vitreum`, it will create a `jsx` and `vitreum` bin that you can use from the commandline.

+`jsx [componentName]` - Create a folder, a jsx, and less file prefiled with the component info

+`vitreum` - Will bootstrap a full vitreum project at the current location.
+A `package.json` must be present.

 ### gulpfile.js

 Vitreum/tasks takes a configuration objection to setup a series of gulp tasks for you.
 Here's what it looks like: